rainlanguage/arb-bot/README.md

 node arb-bot -k 12ab... -r https://... --orderbook-address 0x1a2b... --arb-address 0xab12... [other optional arguments]
 ```
 The app requires these arguments (all arguments can be set in env variables alternatively, more details below):
-- `-k` or `--key`, Private key of wallet that performs the transactions.
+- `-k` or `--key`, Private key of wallet that performs the transactions, one of this or --mnemonic should be specified, requires `--wallet-count` and `--topup-amount`.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
+- `-m` or `--mnemonic`, Mnemonic phrase of wallet that performs the transactions, one of this or --key should be specified.
+Will override the 'MNEMONIC' in env variables
 - `-r` or `--rpc`, RPC URL(s) that will be provider for interacting with evm, use different providers if more than 1 is specified to prevent banning.
 Will override the 'RPC_URL' in env variables
 - `--orderbook-address`, Address of the deployed orderbook contract, Will override the 'ORDERBOOK_ADDRESS' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables